kyma-project/rafter/hack/charts/rafter/README.md

 $ helm install --name rafter-release incubator/rafter
 ```

 The command deploys Rafter on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The [parameters](#[arameters) section lists the parameters that can be configured during installation.

-> **Tip**: List all releases using `helm list`
+> **Tip**: List all releases using `helm list`.

 ## Uninstalling the Chart